datalogics-bhaugen/pdf-web-api-clients/README.md

 ## Linux Installation

 * If there is no SSL key in /etc/nginx/ssl, copy the appropriate one from //zeus/raid1/proj/procyon/web-api/etc/nginx/ssl
+* If an older version is installed, we recommend that you uninstall it, e.g. `sudo make uninstall-test`
 * On _pdfprocess_, `sudo make install-production`
 * On _pdfprocess-test_, `sudo make install-test`
 * `bin/supervisord`